xpinux/Project-SABER/02.Detection/CertUtil DecodeHex or RemoteDownload Execution Detected/readme.md

 # **Detection: Certutil DecodeHex Usage**

 ## **Description**
-This KQL detection identifies suspicious use of **certutil.exe** with the `-decodehex` flag, which can indicate attempts to decode a hex-encoded file — a technique often associated with **malware obfuscation** or **data exfiltration**.
+This KQL detection identifies suspicious use of **certutil.exe**, a Windows living-off-the-land binary (LOLBIN), in scenarios often abused by adversaries:

+- **Decoding activity** – Usage of `-decode` or `-decodehex` flags may indicate attempts to decode encoded files, commonly seen in **malware obfuscation** and **data exfiltration**.
-Adversaries may also misuse **certutil** to transfer tools or files from external systems into a compromised environment.
-Such activity leverages this living-off-the-land binary (LOLBIN) to download or decode malicious content without relying on external utilities.
+- **Suspicious download activity** – Usage of `http`, `urlcache`, and `-f` in the command line can indicate attempts to **download malicious tools or payloads** from remote sources.

+These techniques allow adversaries to leverage built-in Windows utilities to bypass security controls, avoid detection, and establish persistence without introducing new binaries.

 ---